Strode's Mill

-Strode's Mill, also known as Etter's Mill, is a historic grist mill located in East Bradford Township, Chester County, Pennsylvania.
-It was built in 1721, and is a 3 1/2-story, banked fieldstone structure.
-It measures approximately 30 feet by 58 feet.
-The building houses a private residence.
+Strode's Mill, also known as Etter's Mill, is an historic, American grist mill that is located in East Bradford Township, Chester County, Pennsylvania.

+Located in the Strode's Mill Historic District, it was added to the National Register of Historic Places in 1971.

+History and architectural features

+Built in 1721, this historic building is a three-and-one-half-story, banked, fieldstone structure.
+It measures approximately thirty feet by fifty-eight feet and houses a private residence.

 It was added to the National Register of Historic Places in 1971.
 It is located in the Strode's Mill Historic District.